boomcamp/django-restframework/README.md

 Object-relational mapping (ORM) is a programming technique in which a metadata descriptor is used to `connect object code` to a `relational database`.

-we already covered the simple orm from our previous tutorial we will need to add more classes and connect to each of it.
+We already covered the [simple orm](https://github.com/boomcamp/django-restframework/blob/step1-basics/README.md#simple-orm) from our previous tutorial we will need to add more classes and connect to each of it.

 1. Update tutorial/languages/`models.py` with the code below.